nschonni/cordova-docs/articles/getting-started/tutorial-ionic2.md

 	ionic g provider Weather
 	```

-	The Ionic CLI will create a new folder in the project: `src\providers\weather`
+	The Ionic CLI will create a new folder in the project: `src\providers\weather` and populate the folder with a file called `weather.ts`.

-2. Now that you have a Weather provider, you have to tell Ionic about it.
+2. Now that you have the `Weather` provider, you have to tell Ionic about it.
 Open the project's `src\app\app.module.ts` file and add the following line to the imports section at the top of the file:

 	```typescript
 	import { Weather } from '../providers/weather';